Kinburn Spit

 The Kinburn Spit (Кінбурнська коса) is a spit in Mykolaiv Raion, Mykolaiv Oblast, Ukraine.
 Its only land access is through Kherson Oblast.
 It occupies the westernmost part of the Kinburn Peninsula, stretching west into the Black Sea between the Dnieper-Bug estuary to the north and the Yahorlyk Bay to the south.
 It is approximately 10 km long, with a width of about 1 km at its base, narrowing to about 100 m in its western half.

-During the 2022 Russian invasion of Ukraine, the spit became a Ukrainian holdout, and was taken by Russian forces on 10 June, almost four months after the war began.
+During the Russian invasion of Ukraine, the spit was captured by Russian forces on 10 June 2022.
 Russia fortified the spit and used it as a site to deploy electronic warfare and coordinate missile and artillery attacks on nearby Ukrainian positions.
-Since the Russian retreat from the west bank of the Dnieper river during the 2022 Ukrainian southern counteroffensive on 11 November, recaptured territory from above the spit has allowed Ukrainian forces to more frequently attempt amphibious landings on the spit to conduct reconnaissance for its potential recapture.
-On 8 January 2023, Ukrainian officials confirmed that the spit is still occupied by Russian forces, but that military operations and shelling on the spit are continuing under operational silence.
+Since Ukraine's 2022 Kherson counteroffensive that ended in November 2022, regained territory north of the spit has allowed Ukrainian forces to more frequently conduct amphibious operations against the spit as reconnaissance for its potential recapture.

 History

-Pre-2022
+The Battle of Kinburn was fought on 12 October (N.S.)/1 October (O.S.)
+1787 as part of the Russo-Turkish War (1787–1792).

+The Battle of Kinburn was fought on 17 October 1855 as part of the Crimean War.

 Until the mid-19th century, an Ottoman fort was located on Kinburn Spit, which was taken over by Russians at the end of the 18th century.
 It was dismantled following the 1853-1856 Crimean War under the terms of the Treaty of Paris (1856).
 During the control of the Soviet Union from 1922-1991, the entire Kinburn Peninsula had a population of more than 1,000 in the three villages located there, and was known for its strawberry growing and harvesting.
 The harvested crop would often be flown to Odesa for wider distribution in farmers' markets.
 Approximately after the fall of the Soviet Union in 1991, the population in all three villages dropped, and as of 2022 stood at around 150 combined; the majority of the strawberry growing and harvesting stopped.
 This has led to Kinburn becoming a Natural Park in Ukraine, preserving the remaining ecosystem and wildlife, specifically the unique pink pelicans which live there.
 The majority of the revenue from the spit before the invasion came from campers, hikers, and stargazers visiting the National Park.